 If you need short-term, temporary housing when you arrive at ASU until your off-campus housing accommodation is available, or if you need a place to stay for a few days while you seek off-campus housing, ASU University Housing has a limited number spaces available, which are distributed to students on a first-come-first-serve basis.
-This short-term, temporary housing option is only available through August 11, 2017.
+This short-term, temporary housing option is only available through early August, 2018.
 If you have questions or would like to apply for short-term, temporary housing, please email firstname.lastname@example.org.

 You must submit your measles, mumps and rubella (MMR) immunization form before you can register for classes.
 The form is included in your admission packet.
 Visit the ASU Health Services website for more information.